caribbeanwebdev/real-estate-app/README.md

 # 😎 Read me

-Node.js + Typescrypt + Express.js + MongoDB Real Estate REST-API as a proof of concept.
+Real Estate Rest API in Node.js + Typescrypt + Express.js + MongoDB as a proof of concept.

 ### 🌟 Extra features